-- 2. The tick size regimes referred to in paragraph 1 shall: - (a) be calibrated to reflect the liquidity profile of the financial instrument in different markets and the average bid-ask spread, taking into account the desirability of enabling reasonably stable prices without unduly constraining further narrowing of spreads; - (b) adapt the tick size for each financial instrument appropriately: - (c) for shares with a non-EEA ISIN, or shares referred to in Article 23(1)(a), for which the venue that is the most relevant market in terms of liquidity is in a third country, have the same tick size that applies on that venue. - 3.
-ESMA shall develop draft regulatory technical standards to specify minimum tick sizes or tick size regimes for specific shares, depositary receipts, exchange-traded funds, certificates, and other similar financial instruments where necessary to ensure the orderly functioning of markets, in accordance with the factors in paragraph 2 and the price, spreads and depth of liquidity of the financial instruments.
+- 2. The tick size regimes referred to in paragraph 1 shall: - (a) be calibrated to reflect the liquidity profile of the financial instrument in different markets and the average bid-ask spread, taking into account the desirability of enabling reasonably stable prices without unduly constraining further narrowing of spreads; - (b) adapt the tick size for each financial instrument appropriately:

+(ba) in the case of shares with a non-EEA international securities identification number, or shares referred to in Article 23(1), point (a), for which the venue that is the most relevant market in terms of liquidity is in a third country, have the same tick size that applies on that venue.

+3. ESMA shall develop draft regulatory technical standards to specify minimum tick sizes or tick size regimes for specific shares, depositary receipts, exchange-traded funds, certificates, and other similar financial instruments where necessary to ensure the orderly functioning of markets, in accordance with the factors in paragraph 2 and the price, spreads and depth of liquidity of the financial instruments.